jonnybojangles/youtube-widget/README.md

 ## Like to do
 - [x] Set up karma and Jasmine confs
 - [-] unit tests
-- [ ] Grunt build server for concatenation and magnification
+- [x] Grunt build server for concatenation and magnification
-- [ ] Bower for dependencies
+- [-] dependencies, package.json
 - [ ] Use font awesome for great icons
 - [!]
 Dependency load CSS
 - [x] 16:9 iframe wrapper so there is no blink when the player loads